 The rating official should inform the employee that unless his/her performance in the critical element(s) improves to and is sustained at an acceptable level, the employee may be reassigned, reduced in grade or removed.
-See also Actions Based Upon Unacceptable Performance as addressed in Article 40 and Article 42 Within Grade Increases (WGI).
+See also Actions Based Upon Unacceptable Performance as addressed in Article 41 and Article 43 Within Grade Increases (WGI).

-- B. Demonstration Opportunity (DO), former known as Performance Improvement Plans (PIP): For each critical performance element in which the employee's performance is unacceptable, the rating official must afford the employee a reasonable opportunity to demonstrate acceptable performance commensurate with the duties and responsibilities of the employee's position and place the employee on a demonstration opportunity plan.
-The demonstration opportunity plan must include: - 1. a minimum opportunity period of 60-days to demonstrate acceptable performance; and - 2. the identity and description of the performance deficiencies in the performance elements and standards for which the employee's performance is at the unacceptable level.
+- B. Demonstration Opportunity (DO): For each critical performance element in which the employee's performance is unacceptable, the rating official must afford the employee a reasonable opportunity to demonstrate performance at the Fully Successful level in the respective element(s).
+The DO is not a developmental opportunity or an opportunity to merely improve performance. - 1.
+A DO will allow for a minimum opportunity period of 60 calendar days to demonstrate acceptable performance unless a single failure or series of related failures could result in loss of life, injury, breach of national security, or great monetary loss. - the identity and description of the performance deficiencies in the performance elements and standards for which the employee's performance is at the unacceptable level.